WarrenUhrich/lighthouse-labs-intro-to-sql/README.md

-# lighthouse-labs-intro-to-sql
-Lighthouse Labs "intro to SQL" lecture.
+# Lighthouse Labs | Introduction to SQL